-In honor of our 30th Anniversary, here is a series of short historical reminiscences of the Homer Foundation, Alaska’s first community foundation.
-The series has been produced by the foundation and written by board member Tom Kizzia.
-The series will run in the local newspaper, the Homer News.
+In honor of our 30th Anniversary in 2021, here is a series of short historical reminiscences of the Homer Foundation, Alaska’s first community foundation.
+The series has been produced by the foundation and written by former board member and New York Times best-selling author Tom Kizzia.
+The series ran in the local newspaper, the Homer News.

 Hazel Heath was a local businesswoman, one of the wartime settlers who arrived in Homer after the local benchland had been settled as farms.
 The close-in homesteads had all been staked, so Hazel and her husband, Ken, purchased their homestead, at the downtown corner of Pioneer Avenue and what is today Heath Street.